a-kravets/Data-Engineering-101/data-engineering-zoomcamp/01_terraform/README.md

+**Declarations**

+* `provider` adds a set of resource types and/or data sources that Terraform can manage.
+The Terraform Registry is the main directory of publicly available providers from most major infrastructure platforms.
+* `resource` is a set of blocks to define components of your infrastructure.
+Project modules/resources: `google_storage_bucket`, `google_bigquery_dataset`, `google_bigquery_table`
+* `variable` & `locals` are runtime arguments and constants

 **Execution steps**

 * `terraform init` initializes & configures the backend, installs plugins/providers, & checks out an existing configuration from a version control